alexanderweigelt/IconLibraryExample/README.md

 In summary, an icon library is a valuable resource for web development, simplifying the process of including consistent, scalable, and customizable icons in web projects while optimizing performance and accessibility.

-## Investigation

-**Investigate which of the possible technologies should be used to develop a custom icon library to replace an icon-font.**

-Creating an icon library using SVG icons can be achieved in various ways, each with its own advantages and use cases.
-Here are three approaches:

 ## Prepare your project

 1. **Prepare Your SVGs:**